-Local naturalist, Charlotte Rankin, provides a short guide to help you identify the red-spotted ladybird species found in the North East.
+Take a look at a short guide to helping you identify the red-spotted ladybird species found in the North East.

 Some ladybird species are typically black with red spots such as the Pine and Kidney-spot Ladybird.
 Other species, such as the Two-spot and Harlequin Ladybird, also have melanic forms.
 Here is a short guide to help you tease apart such species that you are most likely to encounter in the North East.

 The Pine Ladybird is black with four red spots.
 The two red spots at the front are distinctively comma-shaped.
 The pronotum (section between the head and wing cases) is black.
 This ladybird has a distinctive rim around the edge of the wing cases.

 It is around three to 4.5 mm in length.
 Despite its name, this ladybird is found on a diverse range of trees.
 It feeds on woolly aphids and scale insects.

 The Kidney-spot Ladybird is black with two large and circular red spots.
 The pronotum and legs are black.
 This ladybird also has a distinctive rim around the edge of the wing cases.

 The Kidney-spot is around four – five mm in length.
 It is commonly found in deciduous woodland, particularly on Ash and Sallow.
 This species feeds on scale insects.